Independence? From what exactly?

 "Achieve true homeownership" The idea here is that you really don't own your own home because if you don't pay your property taxes you lose it.
 Very true, but a non sequitur.
 If I do not pay my income tax, which would increase under the PTIA plan, I bet I go to jail.
 That's true of all taxes not just the property tax.
 It also applies to the real world of free markets: if I decide I don't want to pay my mortgage or the loan on my car, those are confiscated by the lenders who have taken a risk on me.
 Are the proponents of this bill going to start suggesting that you really don't own your house or car unless we can eliminate the debt you assumed?
 This could go to some very strange places.

-"Stabilize school funding” the two taxes chosen for PTIA the income tax in the sales tax are the first revenue sources to disappear during a recessionary time.
+"Stabilize school funding” The two taxes chosen for PTIA, the income tax and the sales tax are the first revenue sources to disappear during recessionary times.
 It's true in Pennsylvania and elsewhere.
 The property tax (p.6) is without question stable.
-Is this salient quote from the state Department of taxation in Minnesota indicates: “The three major sources of revenue are the state income tax, sales tax and property tax.
+As this salient quote from the state Department of taxation in Minnesota indicates: “The three major sources of revenue are the state income tax, sales tax and property tax.
 The income tax is the most unstable and unpredictable.
 The sales tax is relatively unstable because it exempts several major categories of personal spending, such as clothing and most services.
 The property tax is the most stable.”